Cyrix126/gupaxx/IDEAS.md

 For custom command arguments, some args are required.
 To help the user not make any errors, theses args must be prefilled.
 The user will need to enable a checkbox to apply the custom command arguments.
 A button reset will replace the text fields by only the required fields.
 #### Allow to hide status column
 Status columns can take together lots of space and user can use only a number of them.
 Allows to hide/restore them with button on the bottom on the columns for each one.
+### Warning about new update available
+If the user disabled auto updates, show a message when a new update is available with the changelog.
+Allows user to dismiss the update.
 ### Better defaults
 [Done](https://github.com/Cyrix126/gupaxx/commit/6cb767a342bec2df3358b10826a1ec1dee57fc76) and [Done](https://github.com/Cyrix126/gupaxx/commit/a102bdbee2e4c0bc8785f9e638d3e54958d79489)
 Reduce in/out peers, remote nodes by default